javascriptpoet/notes/webDev/projects/satelliteReact/daily/general.md

 a few weeks ago, i went on that desperate quest to help myself out of a nagging sense of confusion that was buzzing over me like a swarm of hornets over an innocent jar of honey.
 I thought up of an abstraction that would be a lot of work to implement but was promising with a huge payoff or a huge waste of time.
 It just payed off.
 Damn.

 I'm afraid to jinx it but the scoping abstraction is the right one.
 Its taking me exactly to the places i always wanted to and new i could go.

+##This was not just the last two weeks
+I'v been trying for years.
+I was struggling with the way js modules are implemented, so different from scoping rules of a node script.
+It was confusing the hell out of me when i would get confused into breaking a large script into modules.
+Well, i finally had enough skills to solve that problem and very elegantly.
+The bootstrapping solution came as the first payback when i started using what i cooked up while i was cooking.
+I cant blame myself for being confused.
+Maybe, i'm just not the smartest bulb in the dangeon.